Cant (road and rail): Superelevation in railway tracks

-The necessary cant in a curve depends on the expected speed of the trains and the radius of curvature: the higher the speed, the greater the centrifugal force.
+The necessary cant in a curve depends on the planned speed of the trains and the radius of curvature: the higher the speed, the greater the centrifugal force to mitigate.
 However, the curve may use a compromise value, for example if slow-moving trains may occasionally use tracks intended for high-speed trains.

 Generally the aim is for trains to run without flange contact, which also depends on the tire profile of the wheels.
 Allowance has to be made for the different speeds of trains.
 Slower trains will tend to make flange contact with the inner rail on curves, while faster trains will tend to ride outwards and make contact with the outer rail.
 Either contact causes wear and tear and may lead to derailment.
 Many high-speed lines do not permit slower freight trains, particularly with heavier axle loads.
 In some cases, the impact is reduced by the use of flange lubrication.

-Ideally, the track should have sleepers (railroad ties) at a closer spacing and a greater depth of ballast to accommodate the increased forces exerted in the curve.